Q: Who is eligible for each conference registration rate?

 You MUST be registered for the conference to receive CLE credit*.
 Guests (i.e. those registered at the Guest rate) will not be eligible for CLE credit and cannot attend CLE sessions due to space limitations.
 If your guest is an attorney and/or interested in attending CLE sessions, they must register separately at one of the registration rates for which they are eligible.

-*Exception: A moderator or speaker who has opted-out of registration can receive credit for their CLE session only.
+*Exception: A moderator or speaker who has opted-out of paid registration can receive credit for their CLE session only.

 Q: How do I obtain CLE credit for the sessions at this conference?